2. interface overview

 pressing them alone will place a trigger on a step in the sequencer.

-play press play to start playback from the start of the active pattern. while playing you can press play to restart playback.
+press play to start playback from the start of the active pattern. while playing you can press play to restart playback.

-stop press stop while the sequencer is playing to stop playback.
+press stop while the sequencer is playing to stop playback.

-panic press stop while sequencer is stopped to end all active notes.
+press stop while sequencer is stopped to end all active notes.

-super panic pressing stop twice while sequencer is stopped will also clear all audio buffers.
+pressing stop twice while sequencer is stopped will also clear all audio buffers.

 OP-Z features a two octave musical keyboard, used for playing and programming the unit. use the piano keys to trigger and play sounds from the currently selected track.